 Appropriate Online Therapies

-Screening and referral is a great telemental health intervention.
+Screening, referral and case management are great telemental health interventions.
 On the other hand, delivering psychodynamic or process therapies that prompt your client to explore sexual or other trauma in-depth can be hazardous.

 If you wish to bypass Georgia composite board rules by naming your services "coaching", you are still responsible for your license even if you don't advertise you are licensed.
 If you're licensed and violate board rules while coaching, action can still be taken against your license.
 If you surrender or don't renew your license, you can only coach since you are no longer licensed.You can only have it one way or the other.
 You can't have it both ways.